cloudant-labs/hind-cite/docs/blog/buildingHiNsight.md

 For HiNsight, I wanted to see if I could code faster, maybe at the expense of some flexibility.
 There are few frameworks built on top of D3.
 I first tried [Rickshaw](http:/code.shutterstock.com/rickshaw).
 Rickshaw was super cool and their code and their charts are beautiful.
-But in my day playing with it I realized: 1) I'd have to customize it; 2) the rickshaw way of doing to things is pretty different from stock D3; and 3) the community is pretty small.
+But in my day playing with it I realized: 1) I'd have to customize it; 2) the Rickshaw way of doing to things is pretty different from stock D3; and 3) the community is pretty small.

 So I then tried [NVD3](http://nvde3.org).
 This was a good call.
 NVD3's community is larger than Rickshaws (though still pretty small).
 It's also got plenty of bugs and limitations.
 But it gives really good results with little code, and when you need to fix NVD3 or supplement it, the code is easy to read and similar to D3.
-It's more of an extension of D3 than a wrapper.
+Its more of an extension of D3 than a wrapper.
 With NVD3, easy things are easy, medium things are pretty easy, and hard things are doable.